Get insider access

 Conclusion

 Samsung is a big brand that makes stylish, versatile audio products.
-While there isn't much to choose from when looking for the best Samsung headphones, their truly wireless models perform well overall.
+While there isn't much to choose from when looking for the best Samsung wireless earbuds, their models perform well overall.
 They're not only stylish but sound well-balanced and have good battery performance.
-Unfortunately, they're not built as sturdily as similar models from other brands, and their companion app could offer even more customization options.
+Unfortunately, they're less sturdily built than similar models from other brands, and their companion app could offer even more customization options.

 Test Results